zenainiafaf/E-commerce/README.md

 **Farah Zenaini**

-Artificial Intelligence & Data Science Student
+Master's Student in Artificial Intelligence

+University of Science and Technology Houari Boumediene (USTHB)

 ---

 ## ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you found this project useful, please consider giving it a ⭐ on GitHub.